perej1/sim-temporal-spatial-ssa/README.md

 - `sim-batch.sh` - Run a batch of simulation scenarios with different parameters
 - `compute-stats.R` - Compute 1st, 2nd and 3rd quartiles of the performance
   measure for different simulation scenarios
-- `plot-boxplots.R` - Summarise results by plotting boxplots
+- `plot-boxplots.R` - Summarise results by plotting boxplots for a certain dependence structure.
+- `plot-batch.sh` - Plot boxplots for corresponding to all dependence strucures.
 - `test-gen_field_cluster.R` - Unit test for the function `gen_field_cluster()`

 Generate arguments by